Work in the United Arab Emirates (UAE)

 Skills shortages

-The UAE has a number of growth industries, including the energy sector, which requires science, technology, engineering and mathematics (STEM) specialists.
+The UAE has several growth industries, including the energy sector, which requires science, technology, engineering and mathematics (STEM) specialists.
 Meanwhile, healthcare and life sciences industries are also experiencing skills shortages.
 Openings are also available in the property and finance sectors.

 How to get a job in the UAE

-Many expats find jobs through international companies in their home countries and where possible it's best to try to secure work before making the move.
-Thousands of British companies have operations in the Gulf region, so securing a position with one of these organisations before requesting a transfer might be an option.
+Many expats find jobs through international companies in their home countries.
+If possible, it is best to try to secure work before making the move.
+Thousands of British companies have operations in the Gulf region, so requesting a transfer to one of these organisations might be an option.

-In the UAE many positions are advertised via recruitment agencies or online and, while it may be unusual practice in your own country, don't be surprised to find job adverts specifically asking for a particular gender, age or nationality.
-Networking is important but this may be difficult to do from afar.
-However, once you’re in a job in the UAE successful networking could help you get promoted.
+In the UAE, positions are advertised via recruitment agencies or online.
+While it may be unusual practice in your own country, don't be surprised to find job adverts specifically asking for a particular gender, age, or nationality.
+Networking is important, but this may be difficult to do from afar.
+However, once you have a job in the UAE, successful networking could help you secure a promotion.

-Most applications are made online via an application form or CV.
-Make sure to attach a photograph and a short cover letter.
+Speculative applications are not unwelcome, but securing a job through this method often relies on strong personal contacts.
+Most applications take place online via an application form or CV.
+Make sure to attach a cover letter that is tailored to the specific job you are applying for, a photograph and a short cover letter.

 You'll usually undergo a face-to-face interview and a medical examination before being offered a job.